-French Sancerre White Wine If one change has dominated the last 40 years, it is undoubtedly shifting emphasis from place to grape.
+What is it that’s so special about white wines from Sancerre?
+If one change has dominated the last 40 years, it is undoubtedly shifting emphasis from place to grape.
 In Europe, the name of a wine, with few exceptions, was its place of origin.
-The New World saw things very differently; in Australia, New Zealand, Chile, South Africa, and the US, grape […]
+The New World saw things very differently; in Australia, New Zealand, […]

 For any visitor touring the Champagne region, the sight is instantly recognizable; row upon row of bottles being stored horizontally in the ancient and majestic chalk cellars of Champagne.
 Hidden underground, the cellars’ depth ensures the perfect ambient temperature for storing Champagne cuvées destined for long aging – the most prestigious bottles can be stored […]